Claiming 'Staggering Evidence of Election Fraud,' Trump Attorney Sidney Powell Says She'll Soon 'Release the Kraken' On 2020 Election

 The spread of computerized voting has carried with it an enormous potential for electronic skulduggery.
 In 2003, Bev Harris, a citizen sleuth and the author of Black Box Voting: Ballot Tampering in the 21st Century, made a shocking and game-changing discovery: Diebold, then one of the primary manufacturers of voting machines, had left the 40,000 files that made up its Global Election Management System (GEMS) on a publicly accessible website, entirely unprotected.
 Diebold was never able to explain how its proprietary tabulation program ended up in such an exposed position.
 Harris downloaded the files, and programmers worldwide pounced, probing the code for weaknesses.
 “The wall of secrecy,” said Harris, “began to crumble.”

-The people who helped bring you the Trump-is-a-Russian-secret-agent story, Mother Jones, were all-in on the supposed Diebold debacle.
+The people who helped bring you the Trump-is-a-Russian-secret-agent story at Mother Jones, were all-in on the supposed Diebold debacle.
 Wired reported widespread bad management of the election in the notorious Cuyahoga County with machines that were turned off.

 USA Today reports that DHS says a recount can be performed because there is a paper trail with the machines in question.